orchestracities/anubis/anubis-management-api/README.md

 # Access Control Policy Management

 This API provides functionalities to manage Role Base Access Control policies.
-THe policy management part is complemented by Tenant and Service management as supported by FIWARE APIs.
+The policy management part is complemented by Tenant and Service management as supported by FIWARE APIs.

 While policies are expressed in a generic way, and as such this means